Security-Onion-Solutions/securityonion-docs/syslog.rst

 Forwarding
 ----------
-You can configure syslog-ng to `forward <syslog-output>`_ Zeek / Wazuh / IDS logs to external systems.
+You can configure syslog-ng to :ref:`forward <syslog-output>` Zeek / Wazuh / IDS logs to external systems.

 Monitoring
 ----------